mmistakes/minimal-mistakes/_docs/15-stylesheets.md

 ---

-Minimal Mistakes does not leverage Jekyll's built-in support for preprocessing Sass files.
+The theme does not leverage Jekyll's [built-in support for preprocessing Sass](https://jekyllrb.com/docs/assets/#sassscss) files.
 Why is that you ask? [**Autoprefixer**](https://github.com/postcss/autoprefixer)!
 As part of a build step the stylesheet is post processed with Autoprefixer to add vendor prefixes --- something not currently possible without a plugin[^jekyll-assets].

 [^jekyll-assets]: A better solution would be to use the fantastic [jekyll-assets](https://github.com/jekyll/jekyll-assets) plugin to manage your assets if you aren't hosting with GitHub Pages.
 Autoprefixer support is built-in :smile:.

-If you plan on making any changes to the `.scss` partials you will need build the stylesheet outside of your normal workflow.
+If you plan on making any changes to the `.scss` partials you will need to rebuild the stylesheet outside of the normal Jekyll workflow.

 **Sass/SCSS files:** You can of course modify the structure of the CSS files to have Jekyll natively process `main.scss` for you.
 Just be sure to update the partials to include any vendor prefixes or else things may look off in older browsers.
 {: .notice--info}